 Cash and Cash Equivalents.
 We consider short-term, highly liquid investments purchased with an original maturity of three months or less to be cash equivalents for purposes of reporting cash equivalents and cash flows.
 The cost of these investments approximates fair value.
-We manage the exposure of our cash and cash equivalents to credit risk by diversifying our holdings into various major financial institutions (See Note 3).
+We manage the exposure of our cash and cash equivalents to credit risk by diversifying our cash holdings (See Note 3).